miroblog/deep_rl_trader/Readme.md

 * total cumulative return :[0] -> [3.670099054203348]
 * portfolio value [1000000] -> [29415305.46593453]

-29 fold return, 3.67 reward... clearly overfitting is happening.
+Wow !
+29 fold return, 3.67 reward !
+!
+Disclaimer : if may have overfitted :(

 ## Authors